DaMaGepyHUN/TurtleChatColors/readme.txt

 What it does:
-- In system messages (death/levelup) makes names clickable (for whisper) and colors them by class if they are in the guild (if not then they will be silver-colored in system messages and green in guildchat)
+- In system messages (death/levelup) makes names clickable (for whisper) and colors them by class if they are in the guild (if not then they will be silver-colored or green in system messages
-- Death/LevelUp messages are compacted into one row, plus the higher the level the more asterisk are shown to show the significance (* for every 10 lvl)
+- Death/LevelUp messages are compacted into one row, plus the higher the level the more asterisks are shown to show the significance (a * for every 10 lvl)
 - Slightly highlights certain keywords in chat: WTS LF2M, key locations like Stockades, Dire Maul, Deadmines, ubrs, GC, or words like Healer, 2dps, etc.
 - My auto-response in guildchat is a secret switch so the addon won't spam it